 Policy 4.4.2: Prioritize changes to the transportation system at locations with a history of high rates of crashes and address safety issues in areas with little or no crash history.
+Base priorities

-Base priorities on an analysis of locations where future crashes are likely to occur.
+Draft Work Product for Planning Board Review on June 11, 2020 on an analysis of locations where future crashes are likely to occur.